FinOps-Open-Cost-and-Usage-Spec/foundation/steering_committee.md

 ### Becoming a SC Member

-The [Technical Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf) describes the composition of the SC.
-The SC memberships are managed by the FinOps Foundation Governing Board.
+The [Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf) describes the composition of the SC.
+Membership levels of Member organizations are managed by the FinOps Foundation and Steering Committee memberships are voted on and approved by the FinOps Foundation Governing Board.

 ## Policies and procedures

-The FOCUS SC is governed by the [Technical Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf).
+The FOCUS SC is governed by the [Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf).
 The Charter provides a foundational structure for the SC on topics such as its scope, how to make decisions, and how to make changes to itself.
 At the same time, it grants the SC a high degree of freedom when determining how to implement the policies of FOCUS.

 The following policies and procedures have been adopted by the SC.

 ### Making changes to this repository

-Pull requests against documents in this repository that do not conflict with the [Technical Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf) can be merged provided the following conditions have been met:
+Pull requests against documents in this repository that do not conflict with the [Charter](FOCUS_-_Membership_Agreement_Package_for_use.pdf) can be merged provided the following conditions have been met:

 * There are no outstanding objections
 * There are two approvals by SC members (not including the author)